open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/instrumentation.md

 * Asynchronous UpDownCounter, an asynchronous instrument which supports increments and decrements

+For more on synchronous vs. asynchronous instruments, or what metric is best suited for your use case, see these supplementary [guidelines](https://opentelemetry.io/docs/reference/specification/metrics/supplementary-guidelines/).

 If a `MeterProvider` is not created either by an instrumentation library or manually, the OpenTelemetry Metrics API will use a no-op implementation and fail to generate data.